Armillaria ostoyae: Pathogenicity

-The disease is of particular interest to forest managers, as the species is highly pathogenic to a number of commercial softwoods, notably Douglas-fir (Pseudotsuga menziesii), true firs (Abies spp.), pine trees (Pinus), and Western Hemlock (Tsuga heterophylla).
-A commonly prescribed treatment is the clear cutting of an infected stand followed by planting with more resistant species such as Western redcedar (Thuja plicata) or deciduous seedlings.
+This species of fungus is of particular interest to forest managers, as it is highly pathogenic to a number of commercial softwoods, notably Douglas-fir (Pseudotsuga menziesii), true firs (Abies spp.), pine trees (Pinus), and Western Hemlock (Tsuga heterophylla).
+A commonly prescribed treatment is the clear cutting of an infected stand followed by planting the area with species of trees more resistant to the fungus, which includes Western redcedar (Thuja plicata) and deciduous species.

-Pathogenicity is seen to differ among trees of varying age and location.
-Younger conifer trees at age 10 and below are more susceptible to infection leading to mortality, with an increased chance of survival against the fungus where mortality can become rare by age 20.
-While mortality among older conifers is less likely to occur, this does happen, however, in forests with dryer climates.
+Pathogenicity of the fungus is seen to differ among trees of varying age and location.
+Younger conifer trees at age 10 and below are more susceptible to infection leading to mortality, while more mature trees have an increased chance of survival; mortality can become rare in trees that have reached 20 years of age.
+While mortality among older conifers is less likely to occur, it does happen in forests with dryer climates.

-The pathogenicity of Armillaria ostoyae appears to be more common in interior stands, but its virulence is seen to be greater in coastal conifers.
-Although conifers along the coastal regions show a lower rate of mortality against the root disease, infections can be much worse.
-Despite differences in how infections occur between these two regions, infections are generally established by rhizomorph strands, and pathogenicity is correlated to rhizomorph production.
+Pathogenicity of Armillaria ostoyae appears to be more common in stands in interior regions, but its virulence is seen to be greater near the coast.
+Although conifers in the coastal regions show a lower rate of mortality from the root disease, the infection rates can be much worse.
+Despite differences between the two regions in how infections occur, infections are generally established by rhizomorph strands, and pathogenicity is correlated to rhizomorph production.